 So when I chose blue cabinets, I also went with gold handles.
 And my old appliances no longer matched.
 Or, in fact, they clashed.

-I wasn’t going to replace a working fridge, even if it wasn’t the perfect colour.
+I wasn’t going to replace a working fridge with a new appliance, even if it wasn’t the perfect colour.

 When I chose the blue cabinets, I was told that they had been out of stock since they had started selling them.
 Meaning that they were so popular that they were always on order and selling out with pre-orders.